RiverArchitect/Media/README.md

 # Contributing
 Do not hesitate to contact river.architect.program [at] gmail.com for reporting bugs, suggestions, or any feedback.

-Bug reports, feature requests and pull requests are welcome [submit here](https://github.com/sschwindt/RiverArchitect).
+Bug reports, feature requests and pull requests are welcome ([submit here](https://github.com/sschwindt/RiverArchitect)).

 # Acknowledgment
 *River Architect* is the result of research projects funded by